-• Protection of our intellectual property.

-- Our unpatented trade secrets, know-how, confidential and proprietary information, and technology may be inadequately protected. - Uncertainties associated with timely patent reviews and approvals. - We may become involved in patent litigation or other intellectual property proceedings relating to our future product approvals. - Disclosure of confidential or proprietary information.
+- Protection of our intellectual property. - Uncertainties associated with timely patent reviews and approvals. - We may become involved in patent litigation or other intellectual property proceedings relating to our current and future products. - Disclosure of confidential or proprietary information, unpatented trade secrets, know-how, confidential and proprietary technology.